-Pages 36 to 37 of Designing Streets indicates a range of junction types and arrangements.
-Research provided by TRL and TMS Consultancy has updated geometric guidelines including changes to junction spacing, visibility splays and forward visibility.
+Pages 36 to 37 of Designing Streets P indicates a range of junction types and arrangements.
+Research provided by TRL and TMS Consultancy P has updated geometric guidelines including changes to junction spacing, visibility splays and forward visibility.
 The immediate effect changes road layout design substantially, over former understandings, permitting more traditional layouts in urban areas.
-For detailed understanding of visibility at junctions, reference to Designing Streets in the requirements at residential road junctions, based on evidence to reduce speed, permits tighter corner details.
+For detailed understanding of visibility at junctions, reference to Designing Streets P, Manual for Streets P and Manual for Streets 2 is strongly recommended.
+Reduced sightline requirements at residential road junctions, based on evidence to reduce speed, permits tighter corner details.
 Junctions are an integral aspect of any development design and are critical as they influence the inclusion of larger public spaces such as squares and meeting points as well as deal with traffic conflicts.